 Army chaplains have two distinct roles in religious accommodation.
 The first is a pastoral care/general advisory role, in which chaplains advise the command on issues of religion, morals, morale, and ethical decision-making.
 This role also involves the chaplain advising individual Soldiers on religious belief and practice.
-The chaplain maintains full confidentiality in this role, as he or she does in all matters of faith and conscience.
+The chaplain maintains full confidentiality in this role (as in all matters of faith and conscience).

 The chaplain's second role in religious accommodation is that of a formal interviewer.
-When a Soldier makes a request for accommodation concerning specific uniform and grooming standards (such as a hijab, beard, or turban), immunizations, or an appeal to a higher level of command, a chaplain must conduct a formal interview.
-When beginning the interview, the chaplain must notify the Soldier that he or she cannot offer confidentiality.
+When a Soldier makes a request for accommodation concerning specific uniform and grooming standards (such as a hijab, beard, or turban), immunizations, or an appeal to a higher level of command, a chaplain must conduct a formal interview.28 When beginning the interview, the chaplain must notify the Soldier that he or she cannot offer confidentiality.
 Everything the Soldier says during the interview will inform the memorandum the chaplain writes afterward.
-Because it is possible to create a conflict of interest if a preexisting confidential relationship exists between the chaplain and the Soldier, the chaplain may arrange for a different chaplain to conduct the interview.
+Because it is possible to create a conflict of interest if a preexisting confidential relationship exists between the chaplain and the Soldier, the senior chaplain present may arrange for a different chaplain to conduct the interview.29

-In the memorandum, the chaplain must address two issues pertaining to the request for religious accommodation: the religious basis of the request and the sincerity of the request.
+In the memorandum, the chaplain must address the religious basis of the accommodation request, the sincerity of the request, and the issue of burden: how the Soldier's free exercise of religion is burdened because of Army regulation or policy.

-(1) Religious basis of the request: the request must be based on religious belief, and not merely upon moral or philosophical belief.
-According to Chaplain Corps doctrine, "Religious refers to professing a set of beliefs concerning the cause, nature, and purpose of the universe, usually involving devotional and ritual observances, and often containing a moral code governing the conduct of human affairs."
+(1) Religious basis of the request: the request must be based on religious belief and not merely upon moral or philosophical belief.
+According to Chaplain Corps doctrine, "Religious refers to professing a set of beliefs concerning the cause, nature, and purpose of the universe, usually involving devotional and ritual observances, and often containing a moral code governing the conduct of human affairs."30

-Examples of interview questions addressing the religious basis of the request:
+Examples of interview questions addressing religious basis and burden: -Explain your religion and religious beliefs.